AndreiMisiukevich/DoppelGit/docs/FAQ.md

 - Consider using:
   - Dedicated work-specific PATs,
   - Fine-grained tokens,
-  - The Pro encryption feature for local protection.
+  - The subscription’s encryption feature for local protection.

 ---